zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/introduction/introduction.md

 * Create Oracle Kubernetes Engine and MySQL HeatWave
 * Load data into MySQL HeatWave
-* Deploy selected analytics tools (Zeppelin, Jupyter, Superset, Redash, Grafana) to analyze data and build prediction model in MySQL HeatWave
+* Deploy selected analytics tools (Zeppelin, Jupyter, Superset, Redash, Grafana) to accelerate your queries with MySQL HeatWave
 * (Optional) Deploy phpMyAdmin tool to manage MySQL HeatWave

 The following diagram illustrates all the components deployed on OCI when you completed the workshop